 BrineRefine technology manages all of the above.
 It was specifically developed to be paired with ultra high recovery RO systems as described in this article.
 In addition to chemical matters, hydraulics and energy are also important considerations.
 Hydraulically, designers should aim for high cross flows, which provide high brine velocity to wash away any boundary layers of stagnant water next to the membrane surface where scale and fouling can occur.
 Steps can be taken to reduce energy.
 Although energy recovery devices (ERDs) rated for 1,740 psi do not exist yet, an ERD can be avoided and additional benefits realized by including a high-pressure circulation pump as shown in Figure 6 below.
 The high-pressure recirculation pump recycles and upgrades the pressure of a portion of the RO brine.
 This prevents breaking all of the brine’s high-pressure energy before recirculation, lowers feed pump energy, and also beneficially improves cross flow velocity across the membrane surface.
-Saltworks’ Xtreme RO incorporate all of these considerations.
+Saltworks’ Xtreme RO incorporates all of these considerations.
 If the reader would like to learn more about RO design state-of-the-art technology advancements, they can in this accompanying article.

 Important engineering considerations also include:

 - Pressure vessels: products are emerging capable of 1800 psi operation with an ASME level safety factor, yet the ASME code stops at 1500 psi.

 - Reciprocating pumps for 1800 psi operation exist in the market place, but one needs to be conscious of pump metallurgy to avoid corrosion in the ultra high chloride environment of UHP RO.